July 12 Column: Poppies

 poppies, Ladybird poppy

 The interesting thing is that I decided to start the seeds using the winter sowing method.
-I detailed that unusual method in a video last winter so if you missed it, you’ll want to click on the link in the previous sentence.
+I detailed that unusual method in a video last winter.
+If you missed it, you’ll want to click on the link in the previous sentence.

-For this week’s video, I thought I’d continue with the floral theme by showing you how our year-old pollinator garden is doing:
+For this week’s video, I show you how our year-old pollinator garden is doing.

 by Susan Mulvihill

 Why haven’t I grown annual poppies before?
-This thought has been echoing in my brain lately, every time I admire the stunning poppies that are currently blooming in my garden.
+This thought has been echoing in my brain a lot lately.
+Why?
+It happens whenever I admire the stunning poppies that are currently blooming in my garden.
 Until recently, I had no idea what I’d been missing.

 Annual plants are those that grow, bloom, set seed and die in a single growing season.
 Flanders, Shirley and Hungarian breadseed poppies fall into this category.
 While there are also perennial poppies – specifically Oriental poppies — that come back year after year, today’s focus is on annual poppies.